 The Identity Project.
 The Identity Project is a universal intervention designed to support adolescent ethnic-racial identity development, a variable whose promotive and protective effects are well known (Umaña-Taylor et al. 2018a, Yip et al. 2019).
-The Identity Project aims to support adolescents from all ethnic-racial backgrounds using an 8-week school-based curriculum that guides students through identity- related content about their own ethnic-racial identity, and prepares them for ERI development as a life-long process.
-In a randomized efficacy trial with a multi-ethnic sample of high school students, relative to the control participants, participants who completed the program showed higher ethnic-racial identity exploration 1 month after the intervention, which predicted higher eithnic-racial identity resolution 10 weeks after the intervention (Umaña-Taylor et al. 2018a) and, later, also lower depressive symptoms, higher self-esteem, and higher grades (Umaña-Taylor et al. 2018b).
+The Identity Project aims to support adolescents from all ethnic-racial backgrounds using an 8-week school-based curriculum that guides students through identity-related content about their own and other social groups' identities, facilitates exploration of their own ethnic-racial identity, and prepares them for ethnic-racial identity development as a lifelong process.
+In a randomized efficacy trial with a multiethnic sample of US high school students, relative to the control participants, participants who completed the program showed higher ethnic-racial identity exploration 1 month after the intervention, which predicted higher ethnic-racial identity resolution 10 weeks after the intervention (Umaña-Taylor et al. 2018a) and, later, also lower depressive symptoms, higher self-esteem, and higher grades (Umaña-Taylor et al. 2018b).

 SHIFA.
-Many clinical prevention and intervention programs designed for refugee and immigrant populations aim to address trauma experienced before, during, and after migration, while also supporting psychological adaptation (Simenec & Reid 2022).
-One such program is SHIFA (Ellis et al., 2013), a word meaning "health" in Somali, which includes a multi-tiered system that supports community resilience, school-based early intervention delivery for at-risk youth, and individual trauma systems therapy for youth demonstrating significant distress.
-In a pilot study, SHIFA's multitiered system, which provides more supports for distressed youth, resulted in high engagement rates with 100 percent of referred families consenting to participate and an average of 23 sessions attended by referred youth over the course of a year (Ellis et al. 2013).
+Many clinical prevention and intervention programs designed for refugee and immigrant populations aim to address trauma experienced before, during, and after migration while also supporting psychological adaptation (Simenec & Reid 2022).
+One such program is SHIFA (Ellis et al. 2013), a word meaning "health" in Somali, which includes a multitiered system that supports community resilience, school-based early intervention delivery for at-risk youth, and individual trauma systems therapy for youth demonstrating significant distress.
+In a pilot study, SHIFA's multitiered system, which provides more supports for distressed youth, resulted in high engagement rates with 100% of referred families consenting to participate and an average of 23 sessions attended by referred youth over the course of a year (Ellis et al. 2013).
 Outcome data from the three-time-point pilot study showed significant improvements in posttraumatic stress disorder symptoms, depression, and resource hardships over time (Ellis et al. 2013).

 Intercultural training interventions.
 There are intercultural training programs aimed at promoting intercultural communication and behavioral skills among expatriates such as US professionals stationed in other countries as managers of international corporations.
-These programs vary widely in content and format and a meta-analysis found smaller than expected positive effects on job performance and general adjustment (Morris & Robie 2001).
+These programs vary widely in content and format, and a meta-analysis found smaller than expected positive effects on job performance and general adjustment (Morris & Robie 2001).
 Perhaps more important are prejudice reduction interventions aimed at majority groups in receiving countries, who are also acculturating proximally, as they interact with migrants and ethnic minority groups.
 Abu-Rayya's (2017) digital intervention, designed to boost integrationist attitudes in Israeli non-migrant students, reduced intergroup bias as mediated by a reduction in intergroup anxiety.
 A subsequent virtual intercultural contact intervention also reduced intergroup bias among Muslim British youth as mediated by changes in emotions and expanded self-views (Abu-Rayya & Brown 2021).

-Remote Acculturation-Based Programs
+JUS Media?: A Remote Acculturation-Based Program